 My husband and I try to practice a sustainable lifestyle as best we can, and we had often discussed what steps we could take and what we would do if ever we had children.
-In fact, we had talked about having children since we first met, although the growing awareness of sustainability was something we had discovered together during the course of our relationship.
-Learning more about the environment, pollution, consumption and climate change also grew our concern for the future.
-What kind of world will our child be growing up in?
+In fact, we talked about having children together since we first met!
+The growing awareness of sustainability on the other hand, was something we discovered together.

-We definitely wanted a family, but we also wanted to help reduce our burden on the environment.
+We definitely wanted a family, that much was clear.
+But we also wanted to help reduce our burden on the environment.
 So when I found out I was pregnant, it suddenly moved all these worries into high gear.
-I wanted to give what was best for my baby, but still continue on our path to sustainability.
+I wanted to give what was best for my baby, but still continue on our sustainability path.
 While I wasn’t really sure yet how to do this, I knew cloth diapers were somehow going to be a part of it.

 I don’t think most of you are interested in the deep dive research, so I will spare you the details and simply explain what I’m doing now.

 Cloth diapering is great!
-It works just like disposables, but instead of throwing out more petroleum products to contaminate our precious planet (as they slowly decay in landfills over the next thousand years), I simply toss it in the wash every morning, and after they’ve dried out, they’re ready to use again!
+It works just like disposables, but instead of throwing out more petroleum products to contaminate our precious planet (as they slowly decayed in landfills over the next thousand years).
+I simply toss them in the wash in the morning, and after they’ve dried out, they’re ready to use again!
 It’s that easy!
-Simply make it part of your routine, like brushing your teeth or taking a shower, and the task becomes imperceptible.
+Simply try making it a part of your routine.
+Like brushing your teeth or taking a shower, the task becomes imperceptible with habit.

 Now to the supplies!
 The items I chose have been thoroughly researched (by me) through mommy blogs, parental magazines, YouTube videos, Pinterest, and copious amounts of conversations with cloth-diapering parents.
-So take advantage of their hard work!
+There’s a whole community of cloth diaper parents out there!
+So take advantage of their combined experience 😉